widgetti/ipyvolume/docs/source/index.rst

 Volume
 ------

-For quick resuls, use :any:`ipyvolume.volume.quickvolshow`.
+For quick resuls, use :any:`ipyvolume.widgets.quickvolshow`.
 From a numpy array, we create two boxes, using slicing, and visualize it.

 .. ipywidgets-display::
     import numpy as np